-Schweinsberg, S, Heizmann, H, Darcy, S, Wearing, S & Djolic, M 2018, 'Establishing academic leadership praxis in sustainable tourism: lessons from the past and bridges to the future', Journal of Sustainable Tourism, pp. 1-10.View/Download from: UTS OPUS
+Schweinsberg, S, Heizmann, H, Darcy, S, Wearing, S & Djolic, M 2018, 'Establishing academic leadership praxis in sustainable tourism: lessons from the past and bridges to the future', Journal of Sustainable Tourism, vol. 2018, no. 9, pp. 1577-1586.View/Download from: Publisher's site

 This paper examines the potential contribution of academics working in the sustainable tourism arena from a relational, practice-based leadership perspective.
 It argues that these leadership perspectives require a shift in thinking from narrowly defined, instrumental measures of academic impact imposed by performance management and the somewhat heroic ideals of leadership.
 Instead it outlines how everyday practice that directly influences collaborative agency among multiple tourism stakeholders is able to provide a more useful direction.
 To illustrate this perspective, it engages in retrospective reflection, drawing on a number of pioneers in tourism scholarship.
 It specifically examines their praxis of dialogue, stewardship, and critical reflexivity and the ways in which these may serve to inspire future sustainable tourism education and scholarship.

-Fee, A, Heizmann, H & Gray, SJ 2017, 'Towards a theory of effective cross-cultural capacity development: the experiences of Australian international NGO expatriates in Vietnam', The International Journal of Human Resource Management, vol. 28, no. 14, pp. 2036-2061.View/Download from: UTS OPUS or Publisher's site
+Fee, A, Heizmann, H & Gray, SJ 2017, 'Towards a theory of effective cross-cultural capacity development: the experiences of Australian international NGO expatriates in Vietnam', The International Journal of Human Resource Management, vol. 28, no. 14, pp. 2036-2061.View/Download from: Publisher's site

 Capacity development (CD) partnerships between highly qualified expatriates and host-country counterparts are a commonly used tool by non-government organisations (NGOs) working in international development.
 This article reports on an empirical investigation of the factors contributing to the effectiveness of these interpersonal cross-cultural CD relationships.
 Using a variant of the critical incident technique, we explored 40 such relationships (20 effective and 20 ineffective) reported by 20 expatriates from an Australian international NGO who were embedded in international and domestic NGOs and government organisations in Vietnam.
 From our analysis, we propose a theoretical model that identifies the features of effective cross-cultural CD relationships.
 The model is intended to lay the foundation for future research as well as strategic action by organisations.
 It identifies shared trust between expatriate and counterpart as central to effective CD, supported by five enabling conditions relating to the perceptions, abilities and attitudes of participants, the way the work roles are structured, and the way that leaders in the host organisations manage the context of the relationship.

-Heizmann, H 2015, 'Working across Cultural Spheres: The Knowledge Sharing Practices of Boundary spanners in a Global Insurance Firm', Cosmopolitan Civil Societies: An Interdisciplinary Journal, vol. 7, no. 1, pp. 1-17.View/Download from: UTS OPUS or Publisher's site
+Heizmann, H 2015, 'Working across Cultural Spheres: The Knowledge Sharing Practices of Boundary spanners in a Global Insurance Firm', Cosmopolitan Civil Societies: An Interdisciplinary Journal, vol. 7, no. 1, pp. 1-17.View/Download from: Publisher's site

 As organisations are becoming increasingly complex from a cultural perspective, it is important to understand how practitioners manage the differences that arise when working with peers that engage in different cultural (national cultural, professional, functional) spheres.
 The purpose of this paper is to contribute to practice-based research on knowledge sharing by using a discourse analytic lens which exposes the link between the knowledge (sharing) practices of boundary spanners at cultural interfaces and its immediate power effects for the subjects involved.
 The paper examines how a community of in-house consultants in a global insurance firm shifts from translating to transformational knowledge sharing practices depending on the power relations that link them to their audiences, highlighting: (1) the political nature of boundary spanners' knowledge sharing practices, (2) the power effects for the subjects involved and (3) the relational character of communities of practice.
 The study suggests that knowledge (sharing) practices are not neutral but have power implications that need to be considered in cross-cultural boundary work if participants want to achieve more meaningful forms of mutual engagement.

-Heizmann, H & Olsson, MR 2015, 'Power matters: the importance of Foucault's power/knowledge as a conceptual lens in KM research and practice', JOURNAL OF KNOWLEDGE MANAGEMENT, vol. 19, no. 4, pp. 756-769.View/Download from: UTS OPUS or Publisher's site
+Heizmann, H & Olsson, MR 2015, 'Power matters: the importance of Foucault's power/knowledge as a conceptual lens in KM research and practice', JOURNAL OF KNOWLEDGE MANAGEMENT, vol. 19, no. 4, pp. 756-769.View/Download from: Publisher's site

 Introduction.
 This paper advocates Foucault's notion of pouvoir/savoir (power/knowledge) as a conceptual lens that information researchers might fruitfully use to develop a richer understanding of the relationship between knowledge and power.